DFE-Digital/get-into-teaching-app/app/views/content/how-to-apply-for-teacher-training/subject-knowledge-enhancement.md

 ## Get an SKE bursary

-If you start your teacher training course <%= value :bursaries_fundingdates %>, you could be eligible for a bursary of $bursaries_skeweekly$ per week to complete your SKE course.
+If you start your teacher training course $bursaries_fundingdates$, you could be eligible for a bursary of $bursaries_skeweekly$ per week to complete your SKE course.

 If you do a part-time course and complete less than 25 hours a week, this will be paid in proportion to your course hours.